Skip to main content

 The authors revised the manuscript and references, but additional errors surfaced, leading them to withdraw the paper altogether.
 In another case, "Efficient Fine‑Tuning of Quantized Models via Adaptive Rank and Bitwidth", the authors withdrew their submission in protest after receiving four rejections.
 They accused reviewers of using AI tools to generate feedback without reading the paper.

-Preparations for ICLR 2026 have already exposed “AI‑shaped cracks” in the system, according to Reddit posts and community discussions.
-Yet it remains unclear whether the reviewers themselves were LLMs or merely relied on AI‑assisted tools.
-The incident underscores how easily fabricated sources can slip into a submission when scrutiny falters.
+Preparations for ICLR 2026 have already revealed “AI-shaped cracks” in the system, according to Reddit threads and community chatter.
+It’s still unclear whether the reviewers were LLMs themselves or just leaning on AI-assisted tools.
+The episode shows how easily fabricated sources can sneak into a submission when scrutiny weakens.

 Common Questions Answered